Summary

 Simply arrange your information using HTML heading tags (H1-H6) in a logical sequence that reflects the hierarchy of your content to employ descriptive headings.

-The content that follows should be accurately summarised in the headings, which should be descriptive.
+The content that follows should be accurately summarized in the headings, which should be descriptive.
 Users will find it simpler to understand your website’s arrangement and structure as a result.

 4. Use Alt Text for Images